jeroenooms/opencpu-pages/_posts/2014-11-22-curl-release-0-2.md

 #  0.236   0.113   3.858
 {% endhighlight %}

 I'm not quite sure why this is.
-Maybe the base R version does some additional character recoding work that I am not aware of, although I have not observed such behavior.
-Also measuring benchmarking is tricky in this case because it depends on the connection bandwidth, caching settings, etc.
+Maybe the base R version does some additional character recoding that I am not aware of, although I have not observed such behavior.
+Also measuring performance is tricky in this case because it depends on the connection bandwidth, caching settings, etc.

 ## Compare to RCurl, httr

 The `curl` package is not intended as an alternative for [RCurl](http://cran.r-project.org/package=RCurl) or [httr](http://cran.r-project.org/package=httr).
-The latter packages also use libcurl, but provide a more flexible client for performing http requests in R. The only ambition of the `curl` package is mainly to reimplement functionality already found in r-base, in a way that (in a parallel universe) would allow r-core to adopt these changes to start supporting https in `url` and `donwload.file`, etc.
+The latter packages also use libcurl, but provide a more flexible client for performing http requests in R. The purpose of the `curl` package is mainly to reimplement functionality already found in r-base, in a way that (in a parallel universe) would allow r-core to adopt these changes to start supporting https in `url` and `donwload.file`, etc.

 Do note that this is an initial release and the [RConnection API](https://github.com/wch/r-source/blob/trunk/src/include/R_ext/Connections.h) is a bit experimental, so there might be bugs :-) In fact I've already made quite some changes since the CRAN release.
 If you report a bug, please make sure to replicated it with the latest dev version from github: